yvchao/cvar_sensing/reports/analysis.md

 |  13 | RAS    | λ=300.0 | 0.680±0.003 | 0.647±0.006 | 6.077±0.953  | 0.325±0.084 | 0.264±0.086 | 0.246±0.071 |

-In the following table, we mark the location of the best performance in each column and evalute the $p$-values by performance t-test against the rest methods.
+In the following table, we mark the location of the best performance in each column and evaluate the $p$-values by performance t-test against the rest methods.

 |     | Method | ROC   | PRC   | Cost  | d\_{δ=0.3} | d\_{δ=0.5} | d\_{δ=0.7} |
 |----:|:-------|:------|:------|:------|:-----------|:-----------|:-----------|